2019 Lorraine A. Williams Leadership Award

-The Lorraine A. Williams Leadership Award honors a black woman in education or related areas, such as archives, libraries, historical societies, museums, etc.
+The Lorraine A. Williams Leadership Award is a distinction that honors a Black woman in education or related areas, such as archives, libraries, historical societies, museums, etc.

 - Nominees must have demonstrated organizational leadership in groups, organizations, or institutions that impact black women.

 - Nominees need not be a member of ABWH.

 - All nominations must be accompanied by a letter (or letters) that documents each of the above criteria.
 A biography or CV of the nominee should be included.

 All nominations must be submitted to Dr. Crystal Sanders at LorraineAWLA2019@gmail.com The deadline for receipt of all application materials (including letters of recommendation) is June 30, 2019.
 Winners will be notified no later than August 15, 2019, and honored on Saturday, October 5, 2019, at the ABWH luncheon and awards ceremony during the 103rd Annual Meeting of the Association for the Study of African American Life and History (ASALH) in Charleston, South Carolina.

 See a list of all ABWH awards here.

 Lorraine A. Williams (1923-1996)

 Dr. Lorraine A. Williams, beloved wife, educator, consultant, lecturer, traveler, philanthropist, and humanitarian, died Tuesday, May 21, 1996, at Georgetown University Hospital.
 Daughter of Allen and Alice Winston Anderson, she was born in Washington, D.C., on August 6, 1923.

 A product of the District of Columbia Public School System, she graduated from Dunbar Senior High School at age sixteen in 1940.
 She earned her Bachelor of Arts and Master of Arts degrees from Howard University in 1944 and 1945, respectively.